nicholasneo78/speech-to-text-with-kenlm-pipeline/README.md

 - `manifest_path_test`: (str) path to retrieve the test manifest
 - `pkl_test`: (str) path to produce the test pickle file
 - `additional_preprocessing`: (str) any other special cases of text preprocessing needed based on the annotations
+- `queue`: (str) the queue name for clearml

 #### What is produced
 The train, dev and test datasets in the pickle format will be produced in the s3 bucket and shown in ClearML, depending on where you put your dataset_project location.

 #### Before executing the code
-Before executing the code, create a script identical to the example given on `speech-to-text-with-kenlm-pipeline/tasks/scripts/` but with your own inputs.
+Before executing the code, create a script identical to the example given on `speech-to-text-with-kenlm-pipeline/tasks/scripts/task_data_preprocessing/librispeech.sh` but with your own inputs.
 Here is a code snippet to illustrate the executed task:
 ```shell
 #!/bin/bash